MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/using-the-windows-performance-toolkit--wpt--with-wdf.md

 ---
 title: Using the Windows Performance Toolkit (WPT) with WDF
 author: windows-driver-content
-description: Starting in Windows 10, you can use the Windows Performance Toolkit (WPT) to view performance data for a given Kernel-Mode Driver Framework (KMDF) or User-Mode Driver Framework (UMDF) 2 driver.
+description: Starting in Windows 10, you can use the Windows Performance Toolkit (WPT) to view performance data for a KMDF or UMDF 2 driver.
 Search.SourceType: Video
 ms.assetid: 0442E4E2-DBC7-4EB0-BEB6-49EFF5132A1D
 ---